enygma/slim-app-skeleton/README.md

 </VirtualHost>
 ```

-Replacing the hostname and `ErrorLog` path as needed.
+Be sure to replace the hostname and `ErrorLog` path for your environment.

+#### 2. Copy and configure the `.env` file

-Then copy over the `.env.example` to `.env` in the base directory.
+Copy over the `.env.example` to `.env` in the base directory.
 If the installation is successful you should see a "Success!" message when you visit your hostname.

+#### 3. Copy and configure the `phinx.yml.example` file

+Copy the `phinx.yml.example` file over to `phinx.yml` and update the database connection information for your environment.
+By default it will use the `development` environment settings.

 ### Adding a new route